Conference Program (draft)

 9:05 am

-Group photo with all the CEOs and C-level executives present in the audience
+Group photo with all the CEOs and C-level executives in attendance

 Pantaenius Yacht Racing Image Award Winners Announcement